archivesunleashed/aut-docs/docs/toolkit-walkthrough.md

 Above we learned that the Liberal Party of Canada's website has 1,968 captures in the sample files we provided.
 Let's try to just extract that text.

-To load this script, remember: type `:paste`, copy-and-paste it into the shell, and then press `ctrl` + `d`.
+To load this script, remember to type `:paste`, copy-and-paste it into the shell, and then press `ctrl` + `d`.

 ```scala